vars1ty/JustFetch/README.md

 # JustFetch
-A simple minimal neofetch alternative, written in Rust
+A simple minimal neofetch-like alternative, aimed at one thing: Just fetching information about your system.

+Nothing more, nothing less.